daviskoh/codestars/prework.md

 What is NSString?
 How is it different from a regular C string?

+It is a class whose instances hold string data types.
+It defers from a C string because it is a class which means there are methods & properties available.
+A C string is just a low level array of chars.

 Name some ways that we can create arrays in Objective-C?
 How is this different from how we create arrays in C?

 Explain what properties are.